-- Pre-employment drug testing clearance from Human Resources Drug Testing Results - Any employee-shared medical information provided by a medical professional including initial TB Test and ongoing TB Risk Assessment results - Copy of FMLA documentation, if applicable Original documentation maintained by Diocese of Wilmington Human Resources Office
+- Any employee-shared medical information provided by a medical professional including initial TB Test and ongoing TB Risk Assessment results - Copies of prescriptions, including medical marijuana, should NOT be requested nor kept on file - FMLA designation notice from the Diocese of Wilmington Benefits Specialist, if applicable - Original documentation maintained by Diocese of Wilmington Human Resources Office

-I-9 File - Maintained by the Business Manager
+I-9 File - Maintained by the Business Manager in a SEPARATE file

-- Employee I-9 Forms - All I-9 forms are to be maintained together in one secure file
+• Employee I-9 Forms (ALL I-9 forms are maintained together in ONE secure file)

-The immediate supervisor, and those in the chain of command, or with a bona fide need to obtain information may have access on a need-to-know basis.
+The immediate supervisor, and those in the chain of command, or with a bona fide need to obtain information, may have access on a need-to-know basis.
 Employees may inspect their own personnel file, and may copy them, but may not remove documentation from their file.